-We are always running projects to learn and understand the workings of human behaviour while in and out of love.
-If you’re interested in participating in any of our projects, do subscribe to our newsletter to stay abreast with our work and any new launches.
+We love running projects to explore the workings of human behaviour while in and out of love.
+Subscribe to our newsletter to stay abreast with our work and any new launches.

 Love under 25